Quirino Cristiani: Leaving No Trace

 In 1918, the German commander in Argentina, Baron von Luxburg, decided to manipulate Argentina into joining World War I on its side by sinking an Argentine ship and blaming the act on the Entente.
 The tales of the survivors of the incident led nearly everyone to realize what really happened, but Yrigoyen swung his political weight to cover the incident up, out of fear that Argentina might be pushed into the war as an enemy of Germany, an outcome he feared just as much as a German alliance.

-Cristiani saw the incident as the perfect opportunity, and with a new set of producers created the world's second feature-length animated film, Sin dejar rastros in 1918.
+Cristiani saw the incident as the perfect opportunity, and with a new set of producers, created the world's second feature-length animated film, Sin dejar rastros in 1918.
 The title (Leaving No Trace) was a reference to von Luxburg's supposed order to the German U-boat captain who sank the ship.
 President Yrigoyen felt he had no choice but to order the Ministry of Foreign Affairs to confiscate the film the day after it premiered.
 In doing this, the Radical showed himself little better than the repressive Conservative presidents he had replaced.
 On the other hand, Cristiani was not imprisoned and spent the next several years creating political cartoons and caricatures for the newspapers.
 Two other animated features were put out at this time by Andrés Ducaud, the man who designed the fire effects in El Apóstol.

 To support his growing family, Cristiani founded the advertising company Publi-Cinema, where he made short commercial cartoons.
-To show these cartoons, he traveled to the poorer parts of town, where no movie theatres were to be found, and showed the paying public Chaplin shorts and other films interspersed with his animation.
+To show these cartoons, he travelled to the poorer parts of town, where no movie theatres were to be found, and showed the paying public Chaplin shorts and other films interspersed with his animation.
 This did so well that the police shut him down for "disturbing the peace and interrupting traffic".

 President "Peludo" finished out his six-year term in 1922, and was succeeded by another Radical, Marcelo Torcuato de Alvear.
 During Alvear's presidency, Cristiani started making animated shorts for entertainment purposes.
 Some of the titles included Firpo-Dempsey (1923) on the boxing match between American heavyweight champion Jack Dempsey and Argentinian champion Luis Firpo, Uruguayos Forever (1924) on Uruguay's Olympic gold medal in soccer, and Humberto de garufa (Little Umberto's Folic, 1924), on the visit of Italian Prince Umberto of Savoy to Buenos Aires.
 In 1918 and 1926, a fire destroyed Federico Valle's film vaults; among the films lost forever was El Apóstol.